 The hydrogen atom played a special role in the history of physics by providing the key that unlocked the new mechanics that replaced Newtonian mechanics.
-It started with Johann Balmer’s discovery in 1884 of a mathematical formula for the wavelengths of some of the spectral lines emitted by hydrogen.
+It started with Johann Balmer’s discovery in 1884 of a mathematical formula for the wavelengths of some spectral lines emitted by hydrogen.

 The next step was Rutherford’s discovery of the atomic nucleus in 1912.
 After that, one knew the basic structure of atoms—a positive nucleus surrounded by negative electrons.
 Within a year Niels Bohr had a model of the hydrogen atom that “explained” the spectral lines.
 Bohr introduced a new concept, the energy level.
 The electron in hydrogen had certain allowed energy levels, and the sharp spectral lines were emitted when the electron jumped from one energy level to another.
 To explain the energy levels, Bohr developed a model in which the electron had certain allowed orbits and the jump between energy levels corresponded to the electron moving from one allowed orbit to another.